Social Media Reporting

 Social media reporting dashboard with engagement and follower analytics on Dash Social

-Sometimes, it can be tricky for a social media manager to get traction on creative campaigns and financial support from top decision-makers.
+Sometimes, it can be tricky for a social media manager to get traction on creative campaigns or financial support from top decision-makers.
 That’s when creating a social media report can become your greatest asset.
-With the right content, structure and social media data, you can explore everything from channel value and ROI to strategy and project planning with key stakeholders who make everything happen.
+With the right content, structure, and social media data, you can explore everything from channel value and ROI to strategy and project planning with key stakeholders who make everything happen.

 What Is Social Media Reporting?